tom6931/PSSS/README.md

 ./mastiff -o matches.csv  TOBG_NP-110.fna
 ```

-You can check the results of the mathces with:
+You can check the results of the matches with:

 ```
 cat matches.csv | more